Campuses and locations

 Key areas of study include:

-You will also have the opportunity to specialise in four key speciality areas:
+You will also have the opportunity to specialise in one of five key speciality areas:

 Download a program plan for further details on your degree's structure and what courses you will study.